 - Informed by and responsive to learners’ local context

 “Informed by and responsive to learners’ personal context” means that we know our students beyond demographic data or shortcomings, and we use the information with them to fuel motivation, well-being, and growth.
-“Informed by and responsive to learners’ local context” means that we also learn, value, and actively use the student’s strengths, interests, and funds of knowledge, as well as the needs of their unique families and communities.
+“Informed by and responsive to learners’ local context” means that we also learn, value, and actively use the student’s strengths, interests, funds of knowledge, and identities, as well as the needs of their unique families and communities.

 From theory to practice